Randy Bass: Japanese baseball career

 After his contract expired following the 1982 season, Bass signed with the Hanshin Tigers of Nippon Professional Baseball's Central League, who made him their starting first baseman.
 Bass is often credited with single-handedly turning around the fortunes of the Tigers, which ultimately resulted in the team's pennant run and Japan Series title in 1985.

 Bass adapted quickly to Japanese pitching, hitting 35 home runs in his first season in 1983, and became the Tigers' star slugger for several seasons.
 He won four consecutive league batting titles; in 1986, he nearly became the first player in Japan to bat .400, finishing the season with a .389 average, a record that still stands, despite Ichiro Suzuki's formidable challenges to it in 1994 and 2000.
 Bass won consecutive batting Triple Crowns (1985 and 1986).

 In 1985, he challenged Sadaharu Oh's record of 55 home runs in a single season, but finished the year with 54.
-In the last game of the season, the pitcher for the Yomiuri Giants — then managed by Oh — intentionally walked Bass each time, seemingly to prevent him from having a chance to equal or break the record.
+In the last game of the season, the pitcher for the Yomiuri Giants – then managed by Oh – intentionally walked Bass each time, seemingly to prevent him from having a chance to equal or break the record.

-Bass was released by Hanshin in November 1988 after he returned to the United States after his son Zach was diagnosed with brain cancer and did not return by a prescribed date.
-The general manager of the Hanshin Tigers, Shingo Furuya, committed suicide after negotiating with Bass over the company's liability for the medical expenses for his son.
+Bass was released by the Tigers in November 1988 after he returned to the United States as his son Zach was diagnosed with brain cancer and was claimed to have "not given permission to return to the States" by the team, despite Bass having recorded evidence of the contrary.
+The general manager of the Tigers, Shingo Furuya, committed suicide after negotiating with Bass over the company's liability for the medical expenses for his son.
+Bass's contract, at the time, also stated that the Tigers were contractually obligated to pay for Bass's family's medical expenses.
+After that, Bass decided to file a wrongful termination lawsuit against the Tigers.

+In 2023, Bass was inducted into the Japanese Baseball Hall of Fame, by way of the experts division, and receiving 78.6% of the vote.

 Curse of the Colonel

 Bass is also famous in Japan for the "Curse of the Colonel".
 Following the 1985 Central League Pennant victory, revelers celebrated by calling off the names of team members one by one.
 At each name, a fan who looked like that player would jump into the filthy Dōtonbori canal.
 For Bass, someone threw a life-sized model of Colonel Sanders, the mascot of Kentucky Fried Chicken and the only close-at-hand likeness of a bearded American, into the river.
 The statue disappeared and is said to have caused the team's subsequent decade-long dismal performance in the Central League.
-The Tigers would go on to beat the Seibu Lions to win the 1985 Japan Series.
+The Tigers would go on to beat the Seibu Lions to win the 1985 Japan Series, their only Japan Series title until 2023.
 Bass would win Japan Series MVP.